halfway55/elasticsearch/elasticsearch-execrise/exercise-2.md

 ```

 * How you will monitor the bulk queue
-* What API can help us check the thredpool
+* What API can help us check the threadpool
 * What suggestion will you give base on this